mttarry/SonicDbg/README.md

 ## Overview

-SonicDbg is a hobby debugger for aarch64 architecture.
-It supports both position independent and non position independent executables, as well as the following features:
+SonicDbg is a hobby debugger for the AArch64 architecture.
+It supports both position-independent and non-position-independent executables, as well as the following features:

 - Setting breakpoints at function symbols / addresses
 - Reading/Writing to memory at address